veltman/mapstarter/README.md

 Some details/caveats
 --------------------

 A shapefile is typically composed of several actual files.
-To import one, you need to import the .shp file.
+To import one, you need to import the .shp file, the .prj file, and the .shx file.
 Assuming you want to include the attributes (like country names) as part of the map, you'll also need to import the .dbf file.
-To import both files at once, you can either select them both (or drag them both onto the target), or you can submit a .zip file that includes both of them.
+To import these files, you can either select them all (or drag them all onto the target), or you can submit a .zip file that includes all of them.
+If you accidentally include unnecessary files, that's fine, they'll just get ignored.

 This will currently only support a single layer of geometries.
 If, for example, you have a TopoJSON file with census tracts, counties, and states, all stored separately, it will only draw one of them.
 I hope to fix this (see **To do list**).